Jason Macendale: Fictional character biography

 Interior artwork of Web of Spider-Man #93 (October 1993) illustrating Jason Macendale as Jack O'Lantern and Hobgoblin.
 Pencils by Alex Saviuk.

 Jason Macendale was a mercenary who was recruited out of college and trained by the CIA and various para-military organizations.
 Considered a liability due to his violent nature and amoral personality, this rejection turned Macendale to be a mercenary and ultimately a costumed terrorist.
-He adopted the Jack O'Lantern alter ego, engaging in combat with Machine Man as his first opponent followed by Spider-Man for the first time.
+He initially assumes the alter ego Jack O'Lantern and battles Machine Man, followed by Spider-Man.